youbot/youbot_driver/README.md

     cmake ..
     make

-The binaries will be generated in the folder ~/youbot_driver/bin.
-The libraries will be generated in the folder ~/youbot_driver/lib.
+The library will be generated in the folder ~/youbot_driver/lib.

 If you do not want to do these steps manually, please use robotpkg.